-Historic Bramley Apple planting marks return of Armagh Food and Cider Festival
+Historic Bramley apple planting marks return of Armagh Food and Cider Festival

-The planting which took place on August 16 was attended by Lord Mayor, Councillor Sarah Duffy, John Nicholson, a direct descendant of the pioneer who introduced the Bramley apple to the region in 1884, and Roger Merryweather a descendant of Henry Merryweather, the original Bramley supplier.
+The planting, which took place on August 16, was attended by Lord Mayor Sarah Duffy, John Nicholson, a direct descendant of the pioneer who introduced the Bramley apple to the region in 1884, and Roger Merryweather, a descendant of Henry Merryweather, the original Bramley supplier.

-John Nicholson, owner of Crannagael House said: “This event not only celebrates our region’s rich agricultural heritage, which began 140 years ago with the introduction of sixty Bramley seedlings by my great grandfather Mr Nicholson of Crannagael House, but also underscores the significance of the Bramley apple to our community.
+John Nicholson, owner of Crannagael House, said: “This event not only celebrates our region’s rich agricultural heritage, which began 140 years ago with the introduction of 60 Bramley seedlings by my Great Grandfather Mr Nicholson of Crannagael House, but also underscores the significance of the Bramley apple to our community.

 Advertisement